The SEMS 56th Annual meeting will be held virtually on June 24, 2021.

-All abstracts (Ruska Competition as well as submitted papers) are due by April 14, 2017 and should be submitted through the form below.
+The deadline for all abstracts (Ruska Competition as well as submitted papers) has been extended until June 15, 2021.
+Submit through the form below.
 Abstracts should be submitted as a Word Document (.doc) using Times Roman font with 12 point font.
 Margins should be 1 inch on all margins and the abstract can be up to a full page in length.

 Title: Bold Type, 14 point